05 November, 2011

 "Give me a cheesy egg sandwich on a bagel and hold the cheese, AND an iced coffee, no ice."

 Yup.
 I thought it was Weasil in front of me.
-Then it was my turn and I ordered me egg sanny with small coffee, cream only.
+Then it was my turn, and I ordered an egg sannie with small coffee cream only.
 As I pull up in line, I hear this from two cars in front of me.

 "You gave me the cup without the coffee."

-Yes, indeed, honest mistake as Captain Jack Sparrow would say.
-Anyway, I sat there wondering what the day was going to be like if this was how it started.
+Yes, indeed, honest mistake, as Captain Jack Sparrow would say.
+Anyway, I sat there wondering what the day would be like if this was how it started.

-Sitting there I had time for a short daydream or two, or more like memories of me parental unit's recent visit.
-The night we had the snow which now be referred to in these parts as Snowtober, the power had gone out and I had cranked up the generator.
-There was no cable and so it was decided we'd watch Inception on DVD for want of something to do.
-Well, me Da true to form was rather confused by the concept of the film and would occasionally respond to Leonard DiCaprio's character (after giving some involved dialogue on what Inception was) by shouting out, "Malarkey Leo!"
-Yup, and me Mam would tell him to hush and really that didn't stop him.
-Until he grew either too bored or too confused and began to drift off to sawing logs land.
-However, DiCaprio's flick got back at me Dad because each time it seemed Da would let out a long, loud snore, some action would happen in the film and the vibration of the sound would throw me Da into semi-consciousness.
+Sitting there, I had time for a short daydream or two, or more like memories of me parental unit's recent visit.
+We had snow that night, now referred to in these parts as Snowtober.
+The power had gone out, and I had cranked up the generator.
+There was no cable, so it was decided we'd watch Inception on DVD for want of something to do.
+Well, me Da, true to form, was somewhat confused by the concept of the film and would occasionally respond to Leonard DiCaprio's character (after giving some involved dialogue on what Inception was) by shouting out, "Malarkey Leo!"
+Yup, and Mam, would tell him to hush, which didn't stop him.
+Until he grew either too bored or too confused and began to drift off to sawing logs.
+However, DiCaprio's flick got back at Dad because each time it seemed Da would let out a long, loud snore, some action would happen in the film, and the vibration of the sound would throw Da into semi-consciousness.
 He'd almost jump out of his chair and look around, and once he even said, "What happened?
-Tree fell on the house did it?"
+A tree fell on the house, did it?"
 Oi.
-Somehow we got through the movie even with the jumping up with the crash of the music, but this action of Da's did take the focus off the flick by me Mam who then would nudge me and say, "What is happening?
+Somehow, we got through the movie even with the jumping up with the crash of the music, but this action of Da's did take the focus off the flick by Mam, who then would nudge me and say, "What is happening?
 Where did the little Juno girl go?"
-Juno is a flick Mam happened to like with the lead actress in Inception (Ellen Page) having played the absentminded teenager, and was memorable to me Mam because she reminded her of me sainted sissy, who displayed an inordinate amount of absentmindedness as a teenager herself.
+Juno is a flick Mam happened to like, with the lead actress in Inception (Ellen Page) playing the absentminded teenager, and was memorable to Mam because she reminded her of me sainted sissy who displayed an inordinate amount of absentmindedness as a teenager herself.

-Between the questions caused by me Da's behaviour and because she just had to run to the window every five minutes to see "wot the snow be doin'," I was filling in my Mam on the flick the best I could which was irritating my wife who was deeply engrossed in it and would like nothing better than for us to shut our pieholes.
+Between the questions caused by me Da's behaviour and because she just had to run to the window every five minutes to see "wot the snow be doin'," I was filling in me Mam on the flick the best I could, which was irritating the wife who was deeply engrossed in it and would like nothing better than for us to shut our pieholes.
 Finally, when all was said and done, the boyos were put to bed (they slept through the flick, I don't know how, but they did), and the four of us went into the kitchen.
-Tonya flipped on the porch light so we could see the snow, while Mam got the kettle going and I got the freshly baked scones that were made earlier in the day, and Da sat and waited to be served.
+Tonya flipped on the porch light so we could see the snow.
+Mam got the kettle going, I got the freshly baked scones made earlier in the day, and Da sat and waited to be served.
 Sigh.

 The conversation went something like this:

-Mam: Yer cousin Diarmuid married a woman who shaves her eyebrows and then pencils them on like a clown.
+Mam: Yer cousin Diarmuid morried a woman who shaved her eyebrows and then pencils them on like a clown.

 (Diarmuid pronounced Deer mid and in American is bastardised to Dermot)

-Da: Ay, an he did.
-Dolts took off an eloped like as if his fumily would disapprove of er' but they dint care so long as he be happy wid her.
-They coulda just goon down ta the magistrate's but nah he took er' way down to Roscommon when dey coulda doon it in Newry stead a cross da border.
+Da: Aye, an he did.
+Dolts took off 'an eloped like as if his fumily would disapprove of er' but they dint care so long as he be happy wid her.
+They coulda just goon down ta the magistrate's, but nah, he took 'er way down to Roscommon when dey coulda doon it in Newry stead a cross da border.

 Mam: Tsk.

-Me: Wait a minute, can we go back to the shaved eyebrows and clown thing?
+Me: Wait a minute, can we return to the shaved eyebrows and clown thing?

 Mam: Och!
 But she looks like she's from the circus she does.
 And HIM with one blue eye and one green, well ye know he wasn't all there ta begin wit.

-Tonya (under her breath): Well, sounds like a perfect match to me.
+Tonya (under her breath): Well, it sounds like a perfect match to me.

-Me: Okay so I get that, where did he meet this circus performer?
+Me: Okay, I get that; where did he meet this circus performer?

 Mam: Oh, I dunt knoo she's a circus performer fer real like.
 She just louks like one.
 I think she had her lips tattooed bright red.